Kalininskiy St-petersburg, Russia Travel Guide

 Ensure MMR, DTaP, Polio are current.

-Consult for personalized advice (Hepatitis A/B, Rabies, Tick-borne Encephalitis if visiting wooded parks).
+Consult for personalized advice (Hepatitis A and b, Rabies, Tick-borne Encephalitis if visiting wooded parks).

 Prevention Methods

-Colds and Flu frequently appear in the colder months of the year.
+Colds and Flu frequently can be seen in the colder months of the year.
 Practice good hand hygiene and consider masks in crowded indoor spaces.
 Stomach upsets occur; drink Bottled water, use caution with unregulated street food, and wash hands.
 Ticks pose a threat in wooded parks during warmer months.
 Use Insect repellent containing DEET and check for ticks after outdoor activities.

 Food hygiene standards in established restaurants remain generally good.